NSLS-II-BMM/BeamlineManual/docs/before.rst

 .. note:: Unless told otherwise, your experiment starts at 8 am.

+.. admonition:: As of May 2025
+   :class: note

+   First time visitors to BNL should now check in at the new SUSC building, building 101.
+Take a right at the roundabout before reaching the main gate.
+The visitor and badging offices which used to be in Building 400 are now located at SUSC.

 You should consider having all team members arrive the afternoon prior to the first day of the beamtime to check in at `the GUV Center
 <https://www.bnl.gov/guv/>`__ and to complete beamline specific